jamarparris/jamarparris.github.io/source/_posts/2013-12-11-own-your-identity.markdown

 The reason for this is simple: permanence.

-Even if you use a popular hosting, blogging or email service behind the scenes, having that content point to a domain you control ensures that you can ensure your content lives on beyond the life of any single service.
+Even if you use a popular hosting, blogging or email service behind the scenes, having that content point to a domain you control ensures that your content lives on beyond the life of any single 3rd party service provider.

 For the $10 a year it costs to own a domain, this is more than worth it.